Seeing a Doctor

 Practice Nurse Appointments

-The Practice Nurses are all experienced Senior Nurses whose training allows them to offer confidential discussions and advise about all aspects of health.
-They provide monitoring and management for people with diabetes, asthma, heart problems, epilepsy, chest problems and mental health problems.
-The treatment room nurse performs smear tests, childhood immunisations and gives health advice and immunisations to those travelling abroad.
+The Practice Nurses are all experienced whose training allows them to offer confidential discussions and advise about all aspects of health.
+They provide monitoring and management for people with diabetes, asthma, heart problems, epilepsy, chest problems and mental health problems and performs smear tests, childhood immunisations and gives health advice and immunisations to those travelling abroad.

 Appointments can be made via the receptionist.